-The final day of our tour through the central section of Ireland (as seen on a North-South Axis) brought us back to Dublin, the country's most important city since the Late Middle Ages.
+The final day of our tour of Ireland brought us back to Dublin, the country's most important city since the Late Middle Ages.
 In the afternoon, we offered our guests a leisurely but informative walk through the historic centre, so as to explain how Dublin grew from a smallish Viking bridgehead to a great Scandinavian-Irish centre, then to an Anglo-Irish city and how it developed further through the Elizabethan and Georgian eras to its turbulent 19th and 20th century history.
 We showed them many witnesses to this urban history, including Dublin Castle and Christ Church Cathedral.

 This was preceded by a visit to the National Museum in Kildare Street, the main archaeological exhibit among the multiple parts of the National Museum.
 Housed in a fine Victorian structure, it is home to the most important prehistoric and Early Christian artefacts in Ireland: a truly breathtaking collection that contains many items from the areas we had travelled during the previous week, objects that further illustrate our tale of Irish history and that complete our narrative in the most beautiful way.
 One of so many is the Gleninsheen Collar, shown in our image.